rubyonjets/jets-docs/_docs/extras/upgrading.md

 ---
 title: Upgrading Guide
 category: extras
+subcategory: extras-upgrading
 order: 19
 ---

+{% include videos/upgrade/tool.md %}

 Upgrading Jets to some releases might require some extra changes.
 For example, the Jets project structure can change.
 Or some version require a manual blue-green deployment.
 This page provides a summary of the releases requiring some upgrade work.

 ## Upgrade Command

-**Important**: The `jets upgrade` command was removed out Jets is a huge release and covered in this blog post: [](standalone [jets-upgrade go](https://github.com/rubyonjets/jets-upgrade) )command.
+**Important**: The `jets upgrade` tool was removed out of Jets 5, and move to the [jets-upgrade go](https://github.com/rubyonjets/jets-upgrade) tool.
+Jets 5 is a huge release and covered in this blog post: [Ruby on Jets 5.0 Release: Improvements Galore](https://blog.boltops.com/2023/12/05/jets-5-improvements-galore/).

-A `jets-upgrade go` command is provided to help with upgrades.
+A `jets-upgrade go` command helps with upgrades.
 The command is designed to be idempotent.
 This means it is safe to run repeatedly and will only upgrade the files and structure if needed.
 Before running the command, it is recommended to back up your project first, just in case.
 This usually can be done by committing any unsaved changes to git.

 ## Upgrading Releases